MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Confirm-MgBetaRiskyUserCompromised.md

 This action sets the targeted user's risk level to high.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Confirm-MgRiskyUserCompromised](/powershell/module/Microsoft.Graph.Identity.SignIns/Confirm-MgRiskyUserCompromised?view=graph-powershell-1.0)

 ## SYNTAX

 ### ConfirmExpanded (Default)